wamp-proto/wamp-proto/spec/advanced.md

 ### Message Definitions

-The following 5 message types are used in the WAMP Advanced Profile.
+The following 4 additional message types are used in the WAMP Advanced Profile.

 #### `CHALLENGE`